p-mackay/moordesign/README.md

 </details>

-**Import Database from Excel:**
+**Import Database from Excel**
-Reads an Excel file and creates a MAT file database.
-The Excel file should have the following format to be read properly: Here is an example input database:
+Creates a MAT file database from an Excel file.
+The Excel file should have the following format to be read properly:

 <details>
     <summary>Click to show example</summary>

 The top row is not needed it is only for illustration purposes.
-(Shown for illustration)
+But the values
+    of Buoyancy, Weight, ... should correspond with the order in the Excel file.
 | Shown for illustration | Buoyancy | Weight | Length | Width | Diameter | Drag Coef | Material |
 |------------------------|----------|--------|--------|-------|----------|-----------|----------|